...

 Meeting with an experienced family law attorney with the law office of Brian Fagan when you are beginning to determine the initial stages of your divorce can provide you with a great leg up when it’s time to begin the case.
 You can look for any opportunity that is available to you when it comes to getting together information that will be necessary for your divorce.

 Performing a basic inventory of your property, beginning to collect financial documents like retirement account statements, health insurance paperwork, in other documents can provide you with an advantage when it is time for your divorce to begin.
 Remember that any work you can perform on your own without an attorney can and will save you money.
-Any work you save for the time after you hire a lawyer will be performed in all likelihood by the attorney and their staff.
+Most likely, any tasks postponed until after hiring a lawyer will likely be managed by the attorney and their staff.
 This can cost you money and time.

 Who is going to college: you or your child?